mn-pollinators/getting-started/README.md

 ## Installing Visual Studio Code

 Next, in order to read and write the code, you're going to need a text editor.
-There are a lot of good options, but the one that we've been using is [Visual Studio Code][], particularly because of its [live share][Live share] feature.
+There are a lot of good options, but the one that we've been using is [Visual Studio Code][], particularly because of its [Live Share][Live share] feature.

 ![Visual Studio Code][i:VS Code]